SaadAlzarea/SaadAlzarea/README.md

 <div align="center">

-### Show some ❤️ by starring my repositories or connecting on [LinkedIn](https://www.linkedin.com/in/Saad-F-Alzarea)!
+### 💖 Show some love by starring my repositories or saying hi on [LinkedIn](https://linkedin.com/in/saad-f-alzarea-866a61305)!

 </div>